 Do you worry about saying bad words?
-I know sometimes it feels as if I spend an inordinate amount of time thinking about how to avoid bad words and message mistakes.
-For change strategy, bad words are the ones that trigger bad frames — frames that run counter to the positive social change you want to see.
+I know sometimes I feel as if I spend an inordinate amount of time thinking about how to avoid bad words and message mistakes.
+For change strategists, bad words are the ones that trigger bad frames — frames that run counter to the positive social change you want to see.

 The world changes according to the way people see it, and if you alter, even by a millimeter, the way people look at reality, then you can change it. —James Baldwin

 Different frames have different effects on our thinking and our emotions.
 Some frames enable us to achieve our goals — enabling frames provide what Dennis Sparks referred to as “direction, clarity, and a steady flow of energy.”
 These frames are often supported by a simplifying metaphor that helps us think about a universal value we all share.

 Other frames disable by freezing our mental status quo in place.
 Can you identify an existing frame that may be unconsciously preserving the status quo in an area where you seek change?

 The frames I lose sleep over are what I call “hot frames” — counterproductive frames that can be triggered by a single word or phrase that carries emotional connections.
 Worse than freezing the status quo, these triggers fire directly into the emotional networks in our brains.